OSU-NLP-Group/ChemToolAgent/README.md

 If our paper or related resources prove valuable to your research, we kindly ask for citation.
 Please feel free to contact us with any inquiries.

 ```
-@article{yu2024chemagent,
+@article{yu2024chemtoolagent,
-    title={Tooling or Not Tooling?
-The Impact of Tools on Language Agents for Chemistry Problem Solving},
+    title={ChemToolAgent: The Impact of Tools on Language Agents for Chemistry Problem Solving},
     author={Botao Yu and Frazier N. Baker and Ziru Chen and Garrett Herb and Boyu Gou and Daniel Adu-Ampratwum and Xia Ning and Huan Sun},
     journal={arXiv preprint arXiv:2411.07228},
     year={2024}